expatfile/next-runtime-env/README.md

 1. A discreet binary enables us build the env config while booting an Nginx docker container without installing npm, nodejs and a host of packages.
 The resulting Nginx Alpine Docker container comes in at under 10Mb.

 2. Golang is very fast and very reliable.
 Its a system language and is more suitable for this type of application.

+3. We can run the CRA statically with no nodejs installed.

 #### Runtime environment variables